-Buffalo Bill’s House is located in historic Perryopolis, Pennsylvania (30 miles south of Pittsburgh) along the Youghiogheny River & a short walk or bike to The Great Allegheny Passage Trails (GAP) at mile marker 102 & Hazelbakers River trips.
+Buffalo Bill’s House is located in historic Perryopolis, Pennsylvania (30 miles south of Pittsburgh) along the Youghiogheny River & a short walk or bike to the Great Allegheny Passage Trails (GAP) at mile marker 102 (Layton trailhead) & Hazelbakers River trips.
 Nearby Hiking, Biking, Kayaking, Canoeing, fishing, golfing, haunted houses, wineries, breweries & more!

 “The Silence of the Lambs”, “Dawn of the Dead”, “The Night of the Living Dead”, “Creepshow” & “The Crazies” filming locations are all under 90 minutes from Buffalo Bill’s House.
 Upon booking with Buffalo Bill’s House, you will receive a filming locations book for you to create your very own filming locations tour.
 Some of these locations are functioning businesses or private residences so please be respectful and use common sense while visiting them.
 Thank you for understanding.

 .2 miles away

 Get outside, relax, and go canoeing right around the corner from Buffalo Bill’s House!
 Take a canoe, kayak or tube and float down the scenic Class 1, moving flatwater.
 Just float and enjoy the natural scenic beauty of The Youghiogheny River.
 Reserve your river trip now!

 The Historic Layton Tunnel & Bridge